 Those same people spend more than they earn.
-I am sure you heard this in the movie Fight Club, they: “Buy stuff they don’t need, to impress people they don’t like”.
+I am sure you heard this in the movie Fight Club,: “Buy stuff they don’t need, to impress people they don’t like”.
 So what happens when someone starts a company?
-Well, in the beginning it’s just them (or perhaps one or two partners), and their habits and their personal finances have a major influence!
-Their ability to do budget planing.
+Well, in the beginning, it’s just them (or perhaps one or two partners), and their habits and their personal finances have a major influence!
+Their ability to do budget planning.
 Skills to do personal finances.
 It’s the management that decides to buy a new chair, instead of investing in the product.
-It’s the management decision to buy a new car, instead of investing in research.
-It’s the management decision to go to a conference instead of doing real lead generation.
+It’s the management decided to buy a new car, instead of investing in research.
+It’s the management decided to go to a conference instead of doing a real lead generation.

 Start small, start anywhere!

 Make one more phone call.
 Do one more interview.
 Make one more sale.
 Send one more newsletter.
-Little bit here, and a little bit there.
+A little bit here, and a little bit there.